Ahrefs vs. SEOPress – SEO Analysis vs. WordPress SEO Plugin

 Its on-page optimization features guide you through making your content better.
 You get real-time suggestions on keyword usage, image alt texts, and readability, which is golden for quick wins.
 Plus, the schema markup feature helps search engines understand your content better―it’s like giving your website a neat label.

-Pricing is a huge upside too.
+Pricing is a considerable upside, too.
 Starting at just $39 a year, it’s incredibly budget-friendly.
-Whether you’re a budding blogger or small business, SEOPress won’t break the bank.
+Whether you’re a budding blogger or a small business, SEOPress won’t break the bank.

 For extra visibility, you can pair SEOPress with Auto Page Rank.
 While SEOPress helps you get your content right, Auto Page Rank can improve your website’s visibility in search engines.